fnaeem-sketch/fnaeem-sketch/README.md

 ---

-> "Every problem is a gift—without problems we would not grow." – Tony Robbins
+> "Every problem is a gift—without problems we would not grow." – Tony Robbins<br>
 > "It is the mark of an educated mind to be able to entertain a thought without accepting it." – Aristotle